Your Cart

 When enrolling in a training program, Michiganians should consider Federal OSHA Jurisdiction because most of Michigan’s Standards vary from the Federal Standards.
 The recruiters under the Jurisdiction of MIOSH must train their employees per the Michigan Standards.
 It also grants relevant advisory services to employees upon request.

-Since the training obligations of Federal OSHA are based on particular health and safety standards related to job functions, OSHA recommends training on OSHA Outreach Training courses, respectively OSHA 10 Hour course for amateur workers and OSHA 30 Hour for workers with supervisory roles.
+Since the training obligations of Federal OSHA are based on particular health and safety standards related to job functions, OSHA recommends training on OSHA online courses in Michigan, respectively OSHA 10-Hour courses for amateur workers and OSHA 30-Hour courses for supervisors and managers.

-Benefits Of OSHA Safety Training Courses For Workers In Michigan
+Benefits Of OSHA Training In Michigan For Employees

-Investing in OSHA Outreach Training will not only protect the employees and workplaces from heavy penalties from OSHA inspections but also provide many benefits such as:
+Maintaining OSHA workplace safety in Michigan will not only protect the employees and workplaces from heavy penalties from OSHA inspections but also provide many benefits such as:

 • Medical insurance expenses will drastically reduce.